Skip to content

 DEVerzweigtkettige Aminosäuren (BCAA)

-The branched-chain amino acids leucine, isoleucine and valine are essential amino acids enriched in meat, dairy, eggs and protein supplements.
-Leucine in particular is a potent activator of mTORC1 and stimulates skeletal-muscle protein synthesis, a basis for BCAA supplementation in athletic and clinical sarcopenia contexts.
-Counterbalancing this, observational human studies and rodent work link elevated circulating or dietary BCAAs to insulin resistance and type 2 diabetes risk; in mice, Solon-Biet et al. (2019, Nature Metabolism) showed that chronic high-BCAA diets shorten lifespan indirectly through amino-acid imbalance and hyperphagia rather than intrinsic toxicity.
-BCAA balance, not absolute intake, drives the metabolic phenotype, and there is no EU health claim for BCAA supplementation.
+The branched-chain amino acids (BCAAs) are leucine, isoleucine, and valine.
+They are essential amino acids, rich in meat, dairy, eggs, and the protein supplements you might buy.
+Leucine in particular strongly activates mTORC1 and drives muscle protein synthesis.
+That is the basis for taking BCAAs in sport, and in clinical muscle-loss (sarcopenia).
+But there is a flip side.
+Observational human studies and rodent work link high blood or dietary BCAAs to insulin resistance and type 2 diabetes risk.
+In mice, Solon-Biet et al. (2019, Nature Metabolism) showed that chronic high-BCAA diets shorten lifespan.
+The cause was indirect, through amino-acid imbalance and overeating, not direct toxicity.
+So it is BCAA balance, not the absolute amount, that drives the metabolic effect.
+And there is no EU health claim for BCAA supplements.

 Sources